 The Zoo is committed to ensuring the survival of endangered tigers, of which there are fewer than 3,900 remaining in the wild.
 We have pledged to support the tiger conservation efforts of Panthera.
 Panthera is the leading international wild cat conservation organization with a mission to ensure the future of wild cats through scientific leadership and global conservation action.

 To ensure the tiger’s survival, Panthera works across Asia with numerous partners to end the poaching of tigers for the illegal wildlife trade, prevent tiger deaths due to conflict with humans and livestock, and protect tiger prey species and habitat.
 Through their program, Tigers Forever, Panthera works to protect and secure key tiger populations and ensure connectivity between sites so that tigers can live long into the future.

 Dr. Alan Rabinowitz, CEO of Panthera, a global wild cat conservation organization, installs a camera trap in Bhutan.
 (Photo: Steve Winter)

 “When it comes to saving tigers, nobody gets results like Dr. Alan Rabinowitz and his team at Panthera.
 It is a crying shame that tigers are being illegally poached for their skin and bones, but by inspiring our visitors to the Cincinnati Zoo and partnering with Panthera, we remain dedicated to our belief that there is still room in this world for great cats.” – Thane Maynard, Cincinnati Zoo Director

-The Sustainable Shopper app connects you with more than 500 products manufactured by companies certified by the Roundtable on Sustainable Palm Oil.
+The Sustainable Palm Oil Shopping App connects you with more than 500 products manufactured by companies certified by the Roundtable on Sustainable Palm Oil.
 Simply download the app onto your Smartphone and take it with you when you go shopping.